Customizing Your Trip : 10 Easy Ways (Part 1)

 Learning to cook paella or tapas or to create another culinary specialty is a great way to customized the cruise experience to your personal interests.
 Photo by Globus.

-How do you customize a trip to “make it your own”?
+What’s the secret of customizing your trip?
+How do you “make it your own”?
 How do you avoid the dreaded “cookie cutter” experience?
-The good news is that travelers don’t have to be a magician to personalize and customize a trip.
+The good news is that travelers don’t have to be a magician.
+You can easily customize your trip.

 Nope, no magic wand is required.
 Simply tap into cruise, tour, hotel and destination experiences that dovetail closely with your hobbies or personal interests.